erajasekar/erajasekar.github.io/_drafts/2016-12-09-150-healthy-foods.md

 There are no bad vegetables.
 TODO

+### Artichokes

+#### Benefits
+Artichokes Bring Stomach Relief

+### Arugula

+#### Nutrients
+* Vitamin  A, Vitamin K
+* Eye-healthy carotenoids, lutein and zeaxanthin

+### Asparagus

+#### Benefits
+* The asparagus root is also believed to help develop peace of mind, a loving nature, a good memory, and a calm spirit.
+*  In India, it’s used to promote fertility, reduce menstrual cramping, and increase milk production in nursing mothers.

+#### Nutrients
+High in vitamin K, essential for healthy clotting and for strong bones.
+Also has Good amount of pottasium and folate

+### Beets

+#### Nutrients
+It's loaded with pottasium and good source of folate and magnesium

+#### Worth Knowing
+Beets got a bad rap from the low-carb folks because they are high in sugar. <br/> That’s true, but not significant unless you’re really, really sugar sensitive.

+### Broccoli

+#### Benefits
+This superstar vegetable has been lauded for its cancer-fighting power.

+#### Nutrients
+* These vegetables are excellent sources of a family of anticancer phytochemicals called isothiocyanates.
+Isothiocyanates fight cancer by neutralizing carcinogens—the “bad guys” of the cancer battle.
+* Also a nutritional powerhouse that contains potassium, fiber, magnesium, Vitamin C, folate, magnesium, phosphorus, beta-carotene, vitamin A.

+#### Worth Knowing
+Broccoli on their 2003 list of twelve foods least contaminated with pesticides which is nice.

 | Vegetable | Nutrient constituents / Health Benefits | Worth knowing
 | -------- | -------- | -------- |
 | Artichokes   | Artichokes Bring Stomach Relief  |